stevengnow/Door-Key-Robotic-Planning/README.md

 # Door-Key-Robotic-Planning via Dynamic Programming

 ## Overview
 In this project, we implement dynamic programming for the Door-key problem.
+We are to get the agent (red arrow) to the goal location (green cell) in the fewest number of steps possible.

 ## Installation